GetStream/stream-php/README.md

 ## 📝 About Stream

+> > 💡 Note: this is a library for the **Feeds** product.
+The Chat SDKs can be found [here](https://getstream.io/chat/docs/).

 You can sign up for a Stream account at our [Get Started](https://getstream.io/activity-feeds/) page.

 You can use this library to access Feeds API endpoints server-side.

 For the client-side integrations (web and mobile) have a look at the JavaScript, iOS and Android SDK libraries ([docs](https://getstream.io/activity-feeds/docs/?language=php)).

-💡 Note that there is also a higher level [Laravel integration](https://github.com/getstream/stream-laravel) which hooks into the Eloquent ORM.
+> 💡 Note: there is also a higher level [Laravel integration](https://github.com/getstream/stream-laravel) which hooks into the Eloquent ORM.

 ## ⚙️ Installation